Esmat-97/Esmat-97/README.md

 - 👀 I’m interested in web development
 - 🌱 I’m currently learning Angular
 - 📫 How to reach me mohamedesmat665@gmail.com.
--
--iam graduated from iti in track php fullstack
+- iam graduated from iti in track php fullstack
 - backend with PHP
 - frontend with Angular